TusharikaM/Restaurant-Review-System-MVC/README.md

 Once the project is started to go to the web browser and type localhost:9000

 Follow the below given flow to go through the application.

-1. Create Owner
-2. Login as Owner.
-(Note: Use the same credentials used in Registration)
-3. Create Restaurnt.
-4. Create a Customer.
-5. Register as Customer.
-6. Login as Customer.
-(Note: Use the same credentials used in Registration)
-7. Search Restaurnt based on pincode
-8. Rate Restaurnat
+Create Owner --> Login as Owner(Note: Use the same credentials used in Registration)-->Create Restaurnt.--> Create a Customer.--> Register as Customer.--> Login as Customer(Note: Use the same credentials used in Registration)-->Search Restaurnt based on pincode, Rate Restaurant,
-9. Review Restaurant
+Review Restaurant